DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

-Claims 1-7, 13-15, and 30-31 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-7, 12-14, and 29-30 of co-pending Application No. 17/996,019 (reference application; cited in PTO-892 mailed April 24, 2025) in view of Du (Nature Communications (2021) 12: 5000; supra) and Ferrari (WO 2021/234383 A1; supra).
-This is a new rejection necessitated by claim amendment.
+Claims 1-3, 13-15, and 30-31 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-7 and 11-31 of co-pending Application No. 17/996,019 (reference application; cited in PTO-892 mailed April 24, 2025) in view of Du (Nature Communications (2021) 12: 5000; supra) and Ferrari (WO 2021/234383 A1; supra).
+This is a maintained rejection that has been updated to reflect Applicant's claim amendments.

-Co-pending claims 1-3 and 9 recite a humanized monoclonal antibody (mAb) with identical functional properties to that of instant claims 1-3.
+Co-pending claims 1-3 and 9 recite a humanized monoclonal antibody (mAb) with identical functional properties to that of claims 1-3.

-Co-pending claims 12-14 recite identical limitations to instant claims 13-15, respectively.
+Co-pending claims 12-14 recite identical limitations to claims 13-15, respectively.

-However, the co-pending reference application does not recite that the monoclonal antibody comprises the heavy chain and light chain CDRs set forth in instant claim 1, nor that said antibody comprises a heavy chain comprising the YTE or LS modifications.
+However, the co-pending reference application does not recite that the monoclonal antibody comprises the heavy chain and light chain CDRs set forth in claim 1, nor that said antibody comprises a heavy chain comprising the YTE or LS modifications.
+However, these deficiencies are remedied by Du and Ferrari (supra) as set forth in the 35 U.S.C. § 103 rejection above.

 It would have been obvious to one of ordinary skill in the art, before the filing date of the instantly claimed invention, to arrive at a humanized monoclonal antibody that specifically binds to the extracellular portion of hACE2, inhibits binding of SARS-CoV-2 to said extracellular portion, and does not significantly inhibit the ability of hACE2 to cleave angiotensin II and/or a synthetic MCA-based peptide, which comprises the combination of heavy chain and light chain CDRs comprising SEQ ID NO: 18-20 and 21-23, respectively, and the heavy chain modifications of M252Y/S254T/T256E or M428L/N434S, based on the further teachings of Du and Ferrari.
 The skilled artisan would have been motivated to do so because (1) Du discloses that an anti-hACE2 antibody comprising said combination of heavy chain and light chain CDRs displays each of the functional properties of specifically binding to the extracellular portion of hACE2, inhibiting binding of SARS-CoV-2 to said extracellular portion, and not significantly inhibiting the ability of hACE2 to cleave angiotensin II and/or a synthetic MCA-based peptide; and (2) Ferrari teaches that the YTE heavy chain Fc modification increases serum half-life of antibody Fc-containing constructs.
 There would have been a reasonable expectation of success because chemical compositions and their properties are inseparable, and products of identical composition cannot have mutually exclusive properties.
 See MPEP § 2112.01.